suryaR-15/twitter-sentiment-analysis/README.md

 # Method

-My code is based on the pre-trained huggingface model [distilbert-based-uncased](https://huggingface.co/distilbert/distilbert-base-uncased) and provides an accuracy of 89% on the evaluation data.
+My code is based on the pre-trained huggingface model [distilbert-based-uncased](https://huggingface.co/distilbert/distilbert-base-uncased) and provides an accuracy of 89% on the evaluation data for sentiment prediction.

 # Model